 - Android SDK set (tools, platform-tools, build-tools, API)

 - USB cable

-Open the Mac “Terminal” (refer to (this) article for how to open), run “ java -version” (Figure 1), and once you confirm that “java version "9.*.***"” is displayed, then Java9 is installed, and you will not need to do anything else.
+Open the Mac “Terminal” (refer to (this) article for how to open), run “ java -version” (Figure 1), and once you confirm that “java version "***"” (*** is version number equals to or larger than 9) is displayed, then the correct version of Java is installed, and you will not need to do anything else.

-If it is not installed, install Java9 JDK, referring to this article.
+If it is not installed, install JDK version 9 or above, referring to this article.

 Figure 1 Java installation check

 2. Android SDK set (tools, platform-tools, build-tools, API)